utkdigitalinitiatives/ibu/README.md

   using an increment of admindb name for each image

 Step 3 >
-  use identify to check image
+  use identify/morgify to check image
+    * check for compression
+    * check for pixel dimensions units
+    * check for multi tiffs

 etc........
 START HERE!